mlabs-haskell/hydra-auction/README.md

 is an auction design that allows bidding to place within a Hydra Head.
-It resolves the zero-sum game deadlock and logistical problems of simpler designs where bidders directly participate in the Hydra Head protocol, without requiring any third-parties to take custody of seller or bidder funds.
+It resolves the zero-sum game deadlock and logistical problems of simpler designs where bidders directly participate in the Hydra Head protocol, without requiring any third parties to take custody of seller or bidder funds.

 We hope that this project will blaze the trail for the Cardano Community